Writing is a vital part of the design process. And finding the right writing tool for you can make the process more enjoyable, flexible, and even fun.

 As I mentioned, getting feedback from better writers is one of the best ways to improve your skills.
 But not everybody knows a pro writer or three.

 Enter Grammarly, which offers more detailed feedback on your writing than Hemingway Editor.
 It calls out common grammatical mistakes, word choice problems, and other mechanical issues.
-(Though the paid version does highlight more complex issues.)
+(Though the paid version does highlight more complex issues for your final drafts.)

 My favorite Grammarly feature is its browser extension, which gives you grammatical feedback wherever you write on the web.
 Pretty handy.